HenkUyttenhove/24-14-Score-board/README.md

 Every segment is build upon a parallel array of 7 red LED's with a resistance of 151 Ohm.

 The current will be (24v - 7x 2v)/151 Ohm = 66 mA or 3x to much for the LED display.
 This is done because both 7-segment LEDS are sharing the anode connections and are activated via the two cathodes.
 As a result, we have to target 50Hz or 20 msec activation for none flickering presentation.
 Because we have two displays, we can only activate a display for 10 msec.
 Therefore, the current is 3x higher than normal operations due to the short puls.
 However, I have seen that the displays are suffering (after 10 years) from different broken LED's so this is not advised.
 Better to put a ~350 Ohm resistance in the ring so we get 500 Ohm or 20 mA of current.

+# V3 Replacement of the WiPy with a LoPy so broadcast can be used
+The WiPy device has very limited memory and a buggy network socket.
+As a result, you can't use network broadcasting.
+Due to the limited memory, the WiPy crashes when there are to much undelivered packages.
+The solution is the LoPy device supporting LoRa.
+This LoRa functionality is a broadcasting protocol so perfect for the clocks.
+Note that an antenna is required for LoRa or the LoRa chip can get damaged.
+You can also disable WiFi after activation of LoRa.
+The code can be found in v3.